CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/vscode.md

 VS Code 1.78.2 can be installed to a SD Desktop virtual machine with [SD software installer](./sd-software-installer.md).
 The installation creates a desktop button for VS Code

-The VS Code instalation does not include any extensions.
+The VS Code installation does not include any extensions.
 However you can add them yourself.

 On you own computer open VS Cone extension library:

 *   [https://marketplace.visualstudio.com/VSCode](https://marketplace.visualstudio.com/VSCode)

-Once you have found the right extension, use the _Donwload Extension_ function to download the extension to your local computer as a _.vsix_ file.
+Once you have found the right extension, use the _Download Extension_ function to download the extension to your local computer as a _.vsix_ file.

 Then use [SD Connect](https://sd-connect.csc.fi) to encrypt and upload the .vsix file to SD Connect.